 Getting into golf is an exciting process, built on finding the right gear for your budget, starting in a low-pressure environment, learning a simple swing motion, and being respectful of the game and other players.
 Taking it one step at a time helps turn what could seem complicated into an enjoyable and rewarding pursuit.

-As you move from the range to the course, you'll naturally have questions during a round, or when trying to figure out which skill to practice next.
+As you move from the range to the course, you'll naturally have questions during a round or when trying to figure out which skill to practice next.
 We designed Caddie AI to be the perfect on-demand coach for this journey.
 You can ask anything from "what's the best club for a 120-yard shot?" to "how do I play from a tough fairway bunker?"
-It gives you instant, a judgment-free advice to help when you are unsure, simplifying your choices on the course so you can swing with confidence and keep getting better.
+It offers instant, judgment-free advice to help when you are unsure, simplifying your choices on the course so you can swing with confidence and keep improving.